Table of Contents

 Important

-Mega typically serves large-scale scenes, so special attention should be paid to the display effect of distant objects and objects when turning the head or moving.
-If the device's display system has significant errors, even if Mega itself runs normally, users may perceive virtual objects as not aligning correctly with real-world objects.
+Mega typically serves large-scale spatial scenarios.
+Therefore, extra attention must be paid to the display effect of long-distance objects and objects when turning the head or moving.
+If the device's display system has significant errors, users will perceive that virtual objects cannot correctly align with real objects, even if Mega itself is functioning normally.

 Required background knowledge and team configuration

-Creating a headset extension package is not a simple task and requires you and your team to work deeply in multiple areas.
-Generally, completing a headset extension requires the involvement of Unity developers as well as team members outside of Unity development.
-Due to the lack of standards, modifying only the 3D engine is usually insufficient to complete a headset extension.
-It is recommended to involve underlying development engineers such as system engineers and SDK engineers from day one.
+Creating a head-mounted display (HMD) extension package is not a simple task; it requires you and your team to engage in in-depth work across multiple domains.
+Typically, completing an HMD extension requires the involvement of Unity developers alongside team members outside of Unity development.
+Due to the lack of standards, modifications solely on the 3D engine are often insufficient to complete an HMD extension.
+It is recommended to involve low-level development engineers, such as system engineers and SDK engineers, from day one.

-Building AR/VR devices requires domain knowledge.
-Similarly, running and validating EasyAR Sense on the device will require you or your team to be experts in the following areas:
+Building AR/VR devices requires domain-specific knowledge.
+Similarly, running and validating EasyAR Sense on a device will require you or your team to be experts in the following areas:

-• The physical structure and rendering system of your device
+• Your device's physical structure and rendering system

 • Camera system geometry